Garafilia Mohalbi

 Garafilia Mohalbi(y) (Γαριφαλιά Μιχάλβεη; c.
 1817 – March 17, 1830) was a Greek slave who was rescued by an American merchant and sent to live with his family in Boston, Massachusetts.
-Born to a prominent family on the island of Psara, her parents were killed in 1824 during the Destruction of Psara by the Turks.
+Born to a prominent family on the island of Psara, her parents were killed in 1824 during the Destruction of Psara by Ottoman forces.
 She arrived in Boston around the same period Samuel Gridley Howe brought John Celivergos Zachos and Christophorus Plato Castanis and other Greek refuges.
 She died aged thirteen.
 After her death, she became a popular celebrity in the media and among abolitionists.
 Garafilia also became part of the Greek Slave Movement.

 History

 Garafilia Mohalbi was born to a prominent Greek family on the island of Psara.
 Her parents were killed in 1824 during the Destruction of Psara by the Turks.
 Mohalbi and her sisters were kidnapped and sold into slavery.
 At the age of ten, she was working as a slave to a Turkish family in Smyrna.

 At a bazaar in Smyrna, she met American merchant Mr. Langdon and begged him to rescue her from bondage.
 He purchased her from the family.
 He adopted her as his daughter.
 He arranged for Garafilia to sail to Boston, where she would live with his family.
 Her sisters were also freed from slavery and sent to live in Europe.

 Mohalbi became a student at the Ursuline Convent School in Charlestown, a neighborhood in Boston.
 She died of tuberculosis on March 17, 1830, at the age of thirteen.